Skip to main content

 There are two main parts of the brisket — the flat cut and the point cut.
 The flat cut (the larger portion of the brisket) has a long and thin shape.
 This area of the brisket is lean and excellent for slicing.
 Generally, this is the cut that’s most commonly available at most supermarkets.
 In comparison, the point cut is smaller, thicker, and marbled with fat.
 The fat of the point cut makes this section more flavorful.
 However, this also means there’s less meat.
 To obtain a point cut or a whole brisket containing both, seek out your local butcher shop or order it online.

 Brisket is best cooked low and slow.
 Although this is a time-consuming process, the results are worth the effort.
-The good news is that within this realm of slow-cooking, there’s a diverse range of methods and culinary styles.
+The good news is that within the slow-cooking realm, there’s a diverse range of methods and culinary styles.

 Barbecue